exabrial/petrify/readme.md

 # 🪨 Petrify

-🪵 -> 🪨 ML models -> JVM bytecode compiler.
+🪵 -> 🪨 ML models -> ultralight JVM bytecode compiler.
 Models go in, fossils (bytecode) come out!

-⭐ Before you leave, ⭐ Leave a star! ⭐ Thanks! :)
+⭐ Before you leave, ⭐ Leave a star! ⭐ Thanks! :) ⭐

 ## Overview

 ### Theory of operation

-Petrify is a machine learning model compiler for the the JVM.
+Petrify is a ultralight machine learning model compiler for the the JVM.
 It reads your model from an ONNX, LightGBM native, or scikit-learn JSON format, walks the Trees or Linear models, and encodes the model in equivalent JVM bytecode as a stateless class you can invoke.

-This differs from every other ONNX Runtime that I know of, which are essentially interpreters.
+This differs from every other ONNX Runtime that I know of, which are essentially interpreters and are reading data from the JVM Heap.
+Petrify encodes your model as bytecode and stores your splits/weights in the constant pool.

+Petrify has exactly one heap allocation per invocation when executing trees (the scores accumulator array).
+This is required to make the compiled model thread-safe.
+Future iterations might have an option where thread safety is not a concern, making a model invocation create 0 Garbage Collection pressure.

 A `Grove` or a `Vine` is the IR (intermediate representation) of your model.
 The resulting `Fossil` is the compiled equivelant of your model.